Events

 151st IPU ASSEMBLY | GENEVA, SWITZERLAND | 19-23 OCTOBER

 The 151st Assembly of the IPU will take place in Geneva 19-23 October.
 Whilst the overall theme of the general debate for the Assembly is still to be confirmed, the Standing Committee on Peace and Security will debate a resolution on “The role of parliaments in establishing robust post-conflict management mechanisms and restoring a just and lasting peace”, and the Committee for Sustainable Development will debate a resolution on ” Building a fair and sustainable global economy: The role of parliaments in combating protectionism, reducing tariffs and preventing corporate tax evasion”.
 The Standing Committee for Democracy and Human Rights will adopt a resolution on the topic “Recognizing and supporting the victims of illegal international adoption and taking measures to prevent this practice”.
 As well as this, The United Nations Affairs and other IPU bodies will also convene for discussions on a wide range of issues and BGIPU will undertake a busy programme of bilateral meetings.
-Members wishing to express early interest should contact Rhiannon Edwards at edwardsrl@parliament.uk
+The delegation has been selected but members seeking more information are asked to contact Rhiannon Edwards at edwardsrl@parliament.uk